gabrielg2020/dotfiles/README.md

 At the time of writing there is a bug with WayLand, any refresh-rate > 100 will make the screen flash.

+### What to change?

+Two files will need to be changed `./.config/i3/config` && `./.config/i3/scripts/setup-monitors.sh`

+Change any refrence to `HDIM-A-0` or `HDMI-A-1`.
+You can also change refresh rate, resolution and orientation.

 ## Requirements

 ### `i3` - Window Manager